ingonyama-zk/icicle/scripts/cross-compilation/android/README.md

 exit
 ```

-Once you exit the conatainer your cross-compiled application is in `./target/aarch64-linux-android`
+Once you exit the container your cross-compiled application is in `./target/aarch64-linux-android`